CollinJAycock/HashiCorpDemo/README.md

 This solution stands up nine servers (6 of consul/vault and 3 of nomad) inside an AWS VPC with other supporting infrastructure.

-**Disclaimer**: No matter which guide you follow, the HashiStack is _not_ considered best practices.
-Each product (Consul/Vault/Nomad) should be provisioned and managed separately.
-The "HashiStack" is merely a convenient way to provision a cluster that has all the HashiCorp tools you need.
+**Disclaimer**:  The "HashiStack HA" is merely a convenient way to provision a cluster that has all the HashiCorp tools you need.
+You really shouldn't use it in Production

 ### Quick Start